 To feel energized, eat smaller meals to avoid an overly full stomach and base your diet on lean protein such as chicken breast, healthy fats like nuts, and complex carbohydrates like non-starchy vegetables.
 Stay away from sugar, salt, carbonated beverages, and chewing gum.

 YOU NOW KNOW THE FOODS YOU SHOULDN'T EAT, BUT WHAT ABOUT THE FOODS YOU SHOULD?
 HERE ARE 9 FOODS THAT SHOULD BE IN YOUR FRIDGE.

-Jamie Yacoub, M.P.H., R.D. is a clinical dietitian with a Master's of Public Health in Nutrition, and expected Certified Diabetes Educator (C.D.E.) fall 2013.
+Jamie Yacoub, M.P.H., R.D. is a clinical dietitian with a Master's of Public Health in Nutrition.
 She obtained her Bachelor of Science in clinical nutrition from UC Davis after four years, during which time she participated in internships in several different nutrition environments including Kaiser Permanente and Women, Infants, & Children (W.I.C.).
 After graduating from UC Davis, she went on to study public health nutrition at Loma Linda University where she obtained her Master's of Public Health in Nutrition.
 Jamie completed the community nutrition portion of her dietetic internship as an intern for a Certified Specialist in Sports Nutrition.
 She completed both the food service and clinical portions of her dietetic internship at a top 100 hospital in the nation, where she was hired as the only clinical dietitian shortly after.
 Jamie now works as an outpatient clinical dietitian and is an expert in Medical Nutrition Therapy (M.N.T.) using the Nutrition Care Process (N.C.P.) including past medical history and current laboratory values as a basis of nutrition assessment.